hashicorp/nomad/website/source/docs/http/json-jobs.html.md

   sends `SIGTERM` if the task doesn't die after the `KillTimeout` duration has elapsed.
 The default `KillTimeout` is 5 seconds.

+* `leader` - Specifies whether the task is the leader task of the task group.
+If set to true, when the leader task completes, all other tasks within the task group will be gracefully shutdown.

 * `LogConfig` - This allows configuring log rotation for the `stdout` and `stderr` buffers of a Task.
 See the log rotation reference below for more details.